 Have you ever seen a dog take a bow on cue?
 It's pretty adorable.
 Dogs enjoy tricks because they get lots of positive attention.
-Humans love dog tricks because, well, they are funny and cute!
-You can easily train your dog to take a bow on command.
+If you can train it to sit and stay, you can easily train your dog to take a bow on command.

 To take a bow, your dog leans down with its "elbows" and chest touching the ground while its rear end stays up.
-Taking a bow is a cool dog trick, and the perfect finishing touch when showing off all your dog's tricks.
+This is the perfect finishing touch when showing off all your dog's tricks.